 The host canceled my reservation at the last minute.

 If your host’s plans change, you could be left scrambling for a place to stay just a few days before your trip.
 Once the host cancels your reservation, Airbnb will let you apply your payment to a new place to stay or give you a full refund.
-(According to the Airbnb site, you must log into your account from a computer, not a mobile device, to request a refund.)
+According to the Airbnb site, you automatically get a refund and you’ll receive an email confirming the full refund, with a link to check on the status.

 The Hotel Tonight app can help you book last-minute hotels if you’re unable to find another Airbnb rental that you like.